MicrosoftDocs/cpp-docs/docs/sanitizers/asan-debugger-integration.md

 # Visual Studio Address Sanitizer extended functionality library (VCASan)

-The "*VCAsan*.lib" libraries implement extended debugger IDE features in Visual Studio.
-These new features allow the IDE to light up Address Sanitizer errors in live debug sessions, or off-line by saving a crash dump file with new meta-data.
-In either case, the IDE has new functionality to super-impose.
+The **VCAsan\*.lib** libraries implement extended debugger IDE features in Visual Studio.
+These features allow the IDE to light up Address Sanitizer errors in live debug sessions, or offline by saving a crash dump file with metadata.
 The library is linked any time AddressSanitizer is enabled with the Visual C++ compiler.

 ## VCAsan library inventory